ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/Debugging.md

 ---
 title: "Debugging tactics"
-teaching: 90
+teaching: 60
-exercises: 0
+exercises: 30
 questions:
 - "What is debugging?"
 - "How can I debug a problem?"
 - "What tools are available to help me with debugging?"
 objectives:
 - "Understand python traceback messages"
-- "Learn some common debugging techniques"
+- "Learn to use the logging module"
 - "Learn to use a debugging tool"
 keypoints:
 - "Best practice coding will reduce bugs and their severity"
+- "Logging is a good way to keep track of what your program is doing"
 - "There will always be bugs - don't feel bad"
 - "Use debugging tools"
 ---